apache/beam/website/www/site/content/en/documentation/patterns/shared-class.md

 ## Create a cache and update it regularly on a streaming pipeline

-The customer cache is assumed to change over time, and it should be refreshed periodically.
-Note that, to reload the shared object, you must change the `tag` argument of the `acquire` method.
-In this example, the refresh is implemented in the `start_bundle` method where it compares the current tag value to the value that is associated with the existing shared object.
+Because the customer cache is assumed to change over time, you need to refresh it periodically.
+To reload the shared object, change the `tag` argument of the `acquire` method.
+In this example, the refresh is implemented in the `start_bundle` method, where it compares the current tag value to the value that is associated with the existing shared object.
 The `set_tag` method returns a tag value that is the same within the maximum seconds of staleness.
-Therefore, if a tag value is greater than the existing tag value, it triggers to refresh the customer cache.
+Therefore, if a tag value is greater than the existing tag value, it triggers a refresh of the customer cache.

 {{< highlight py >}}
 # The wrapper class is needed for a dictionary, because it does not support weak references.